Foot and skin hygiene

 Choose socks that keep away perspiration.
 Cotton socks are best.

-Avoid shoes that keep your feet from breathing, or those that presses on your nails.
+Avoid shoes that keep your feet from breathing, or those that press on your nails.

 Wear sandals or flip-flops in shower rooms at gyms and pools to avoid infection.